GZTimeWalker/YYDB/README.md

 -rw-r----- 1 dev dev  402 Dec 21 11:14 .cache
 -rw-r----- 1 dev dev 611K Dec 21 11:14 .meta
 ```

+- _**Note:**_

+  - Even though we need to define a primary key, we don't implement an index, so we can't do a quick lookup by primary key.

+  - The reason for adding a primary key is simply because our storage implementation is based on key-value pairs.

+  - To make the implementation simple, we assume that the primary keys are data that can be converted to u64.

 ## Note